SublimeText/AdvancedNewFile/README.md

 * `home` - The default path will be your home directory.
 * `path` - The default path will be defined by the setting `default_path`

-If the top level folder or directory for the current view cannot be resolved, the home directory will be used.
+If the current view's directory cannot be resolved, the top level folder in the window will be used.
+If the top level folder in the window cannot be resolved either, the home directory will be used.

 `default_path`: